Marcennaji/HoldemCore/README.md

 - **SQLite3**

 ---
-## 🕰 Project history and current Status — *Ongoing refactoring with FSM-based core redesign*
+## 🕰 Project History and Current Status — *Ongoing refactoring with FSM-based core redesign*

 - **2011** — Initial version published on SourceForge (5⭐ project, >11,000 downloads).
-  At that time, the project built upon portions of the open-source **PokerTH** codebase (GPLv2),
-  but focused mainly on adding **poker bot strategies and AI logic**.
+  The original version reused portions of the open-source **PokerTH** (GPLv2) engine, with a focus on adding **poker bot strategies and AI logic**.

 - **2025 (today)** — Migrated to GitHub and undergoing a **major architectural rewrite**.
-  The legacy PokerTH engine code is being **progressively refactored and replaced** with
-  a new **FSM-driven, modular architecture**, designed for **testability** and to support
-  multiple UIs (Qt Widgets, QML, and web frontends).
+  The legacy PokerTH code is being **progressively refactored and replaced** with a new **FSM-driven, modular architecture**, designed for **testability** and to support multiple UIs (Qt Widgets, QML, and web frontends).

-Soon, the engine will be **fully original**.
+The ongoing refactor is replacing all legacy code — the engine is evolving into a **fully original, modern architecture**.
+Since it is still under heavy development, no public release or announcement has been made yet.

 ✅ Core engine is now headless
 ✅ `GameEvents` decouples UI from logic
 ✅ Minimalistic `BotStrategy` API with overridable defaults
 ✅ FSM-based street handling in progress

 ---